Areichao/Covidgotchi/README.md

 # Covidgotchi
 Simple python game which doubles as a reminder to do daily tasks throughout the pandemic.
-Hello I'm Emily :D